rkapl123/DBAddin/docs/DBFuncs.md

 <pre lang="vb.net">Plookup(inputRange, selectionRange, targetRange)</pre>

-<span lang="EN-GB">Does a pattern weighted lookup of values in range inputValues in pattern lookup area selectionRange, <span> </span>returns the values contained in found row of range targetRange (if entered as a matrix function).</span>
+Does a pattern weighted lookup of values in range inputValues in pattern lookup area selectionRange, returns the values contained in found row of range targetRange (if entered as a matrix function).

-<span lang="EN-GB">In case Plookup is not entered as a matrix function, Plookup returns the first column of the matching row of targetRange.If more than one row matches, always return values from first matching row.</span>
+In case Plookup is not entered as a matrix function, Plookup returns the first column of the matching row of targetRange.If more than one row matches, always return values from first matching row.

-<span lang="EN-GB">Example:</span>
+Example:

 <pre lang="vb.net">selection range | target range
 1 * 3 4 5 | 11 12 13